Congratulations on your acceptance!

 What are my next steps?

-Complete the University Health Report
+Complete the University Documentation of Immunity

 If you're an international student pursuing an F-1 visa, you'll need an I-20 form to proceed with the visa process.
 To file your I-20, please visit your application portal for instructions.
 You can begin this process once you have claimed your Northeastern account.